Monday, October 14, 2024

 Once out the pod, the person briefs everyone on the late happenings what seemed to me like enough stuff for a whole novel.
 I reckon Reynolds could have easily fit another book between Ark and Gap.

 It's conflicting how the Inhibitor threat is the big problem but they're not really present in Gap aside from few cool battles -- the characters are kind of fighting the machines indirectly with the Hela-Haldora arc.
 The Inhibitors are not communicated with nor their "thoughts" visited this time.
 There's no reason for that; their purpose was made clear in Ark already: they want to inhibit sapient species from spreading all over.
-It got really Mass Effect 3 (the other way around really, considering the release dates) but unlike the Reapers, the Inhibitor are not "saving" sapient life just from itself but because it would be easier to save the life existing on fewer planets and systems when the Milky Way collides with Andromeda in the distant far future.
+It got really Mass Effect 3 (the other way around really, considering the release dates) but unlike the Reapers, the Inhibitors are not "saving" sapient life just from itself but from the Milky Way - Andromeda collision.
+It will be easier to save all the life when it exists on fewer planets and systems.

-Just a couple of months ago I read that according to new simulations, the galaxies may not actually be colliding.
+Coincidentally, just a couple of months ago, I read that according to new simulations, the galaxies may not actually be colliding.
 Not that it matters for anyone currently living but I guess that plot point didn't age too well for the Revelation Space series.

 Absolution Gap seemed to have finished this Inhibitor Sequence in 2003.
-However, 18 years later Reynolds returned to it with Inhibitor Phase.
+However, 18 years later, in 2021, Reynolds returned to it with Inhibitor Phase.
 I wonder what it's about; when does it take place?
 But before that, I reckon I'll read some other Reynolds books.

 I read Absolution Gap in Finnish -- translation by Hannu Tervaharju, as always.
 There weren't really weird words this time, aside from 'geenipooli' (gene pool).
 I've never seen that before.
 'Geeni' is a common word but I guess some scientific circles wanted a new word for pool, the usual translations maybe not being abstract enough.
 It does look a bit lazy, though.